NU-CBITS/metamorphoo/README.md

   2. [Forever](https://github.com/nodejitsu/forever) is installed system-wide/globally.
   3. [Purple Robot Notification Manager (PRNM)](https://github.com/cbitstech/purple_robot_notification_manager/blob/master/PurpleRobotNotificationManager/PurpleRobotNotificationManager.js) exists (optional but recommended).
 Referenced in the configuration below.
 Unless you're using Metamorphoo to generate Purple Robot configuration files for use by PRNM, you don't need this.
 But the variable referencing this *must* be defined in the config file, and if you wish to supply a reference to the actual file necessary, this is what you need.
   4. [Postgres](http://www.postgresql.org/download/) 9.2 or greater is installed and running and can successfully be queried from the host on which Trireme is installed.
 (Metamorphoo may work with older versions, e.g. 8.x, but this has not been tested.)
 1. Into some absolute folder path FolderA, download or clone this repo.
-Your folder structure should then be FolderA/metamorphoo.
+Your folder structure should then be **FolderA/metamorphoo**.
 2. Into some absolute folder path FolderA, download or clone Trireme.
-Your folder structure should then be FolderA/trireme.
+Your folder structure should then be **FolderA/trireme**.
-3. Into some absolute folder path FolderA, create a folder "configs".
+3. Into some absolute folder path FolderA, create a folder "**configs**".
-4. Create the file: FolderA/configs/trireme.json, like this:
+4. Create the file: **FolderA/configs/trireme.json**, like this:

   ```
   {